badabing2005/PixelFlasher/README.md

 If you're building on Fedora, take a look at [this](https://github.com/badabing2005/PixelFlasher/issues/262) (Credit to @xChAmeLIoNz).

 **A note on Windows**
-If you run into troubles installing wxPython on Windows, you can download wxPython wheel file matching your version of Python™ from [here](https://wxpython.org/Phoenix/snapshot-builds/?C=M;O=D)
+If you run into troubles installing wxPython on Windows, you can download wxPython wheel file matching your version of Python™ from wxpython [snapshot-builds](https://wxpython.org/Phoenix/snapshot-builds/?C=M;O=D)
 Look for `cp310` if your python™ version is 3.10
 You install it with `pip`, for example this would be the command to install 3.10 version.